PFarrokhi/enhanced-eAFH/The original eAFH/README.md

 ## zephyr\subsys\bluetooth\controller\CMakeLists.txt
 The lines 81 to 97 of eAFH has been inserted to line 172 of Zephyr.

-## apps\sample_eAFH\src\main.c
-Some libraries has been changed.
-Changed void main(void) to int main(int argc, char** argv), added a return 0 to the end of the main and changed the existing returns to return -1 to reduce warnings.

 ## zephyr\subsys\bluetooth\controller\ll_sw\ull.c
-The following changes of eAFH has been inserted:
-Inserted #include "ull_afh.h" to line 49 of Zephyr RTOS v3.5.
+The line 42 of eAFH has been inserted to line 50 of Zephyr.
-Inserted ull_afh_init() from line 368 to 373 of eAFH to line 734 of Zephyr RTOS v3.5.
+The lines 368 t0 to 373 of eAFH has been inserted to line 735 of Zephyr.

 ## zephyr\subsys\bluetooth\controller\ll_sw\afh_impl\eAFH.c
 Some libraries has been changed.